jilavsky/SAXS_IgorCode/README.md

 # SAXS_IgorCode
 Irena, Nika, and Indra SAXS Igor code by Jan Ilavsky for Igor Pro 8.0 and higher (including Igor Pro 7.05 - 7.08).

-The current stable release version is July2018.
+The current stable release version is December2018.
 For details on releases and current changes to master version, check Wiki https://github.com/jilavsky/SAXS_IgorCode/wiki - "Release notes".
 There is useful information in the Wiki, especially check "Known issues"...

-Current Beta release is August2018.
-This release updates 64-bit versions of xops and provides now OSX Igor 8 compatible xops.
-If you are using Igor 8, update your xops.
+Current Beta release is N/A. .

 Web based manuals pages
 http://saxs-igorcodedocs.readthedocs.io/